blackbone/blackbone.github.io/posts/ecs/4/index.md

 <div class="warning custom-block">

-In all examples, `int` is used as the Entity Internal Identifier or entityIid in my examples [used](https://github.com/blackbone/ecs/blob/103a52467314b7c9b82c67dda18d4ed9b08e87df/ecs2/EntityId.cs#L10) - in other frameworks, it could be a different data type, it's not essential.
+In all my examples, `int` is used as the Entity Internal Identifier or entityIid [used](https://github.com/blackbone/ecs/blob/103a52467314b7c9b82c67dda18d4ed9b08e87df/ecs2/EntityId.cs#L10) - in other frameworks, it could be a different data type, it's not essential.

 What's essential is that EntityId is not used in its entirety here, and checks for world membership and whether the entity is alive or not are not implemented -